 Also, check.
 Does the IELTS exam location matter?

-If you are not ready and still taking your IELTS exam, you may be disappointed with the result.
+If you are not ready and are still taking your IELTS exam, you may be disappointed with the result.
 You will keep hopping from the British Council to IDP or even the location of your IELTS exam, but finally, you will give up without realizing what you are missing.

 - Listening & Reading –